MathynKeus/voice-chat-notifier/README.md

 ## 4. Set Up the Python Script

-Create a new file called `bot.py` and paste the following code:
+Download the script from the repository or create a new file called `bot.py` and paste the following code:

 ```python
 import discord